damballa/parkour/doc/intro.md

 A Parkour distributed sink configures a job for output to a particular location and output format, reifying a function calling the underlying Hadoop `Job#setOutputFormatClass` etc methods.
-In addition to `ConfigStep`, dsinks also implement the Parkour `DSeqable` protocol, which yields a dseq for reading back the results of writing to the dsink.
+Dsinks are reified so that they can also implement the Parkour `DSeqable` protocol, which yields a dseq for reading back the results of writing to the dsink.
+For testing etc, the `dsink/sink-for` function opens a local key/value tuple sink from a dsink, allowing local creation of any output a MapReduce job could produce.

 ### Job graph